jonlpersson/ed-latimore/site/_posts/2021-09-17-do-women-care-about-money.md

 It might sound counter-intuitive, but trust me on this.
 You’ve probably heard that women like a great deal of attention.
 They do.
 But you can shower your lady with attention in your free time.
 Your focus is what attracted her.
 If you lose that, it won’t matter if you’re not bringing home the bread, you’re going to lose her anyway.

-## 2. Access to resources
+## 2\.
+Access to resources

 Almost everyone has heard this already.

 It may sound cliché that women are looking for men to be the breadwinner, but it’s true.
-Science backs this up[^1] women choose men who are able to acquire resources for living and caring for offspring.
+Science backs this up<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> women choose men who are able to acquire resources for living and caring for offspring.
 A long time ago, that may have meant your ability to hunt and kill your food for the day and provide safety from outside factors.

 Today, the landscape is different but the principle is the same.
 You eat what you kill.